jonnycfd/NomadHer-Project-Public-Dup/deliverables/iteration-02.plan.md

 Weakness:  1.
 Limited knowledge on React Native framework.
 2. Limited knowledge on Mobile App development.
 3. Don’t have any experience with Firebase database.

+5. Jia Nian Dong:

-- Jia Nian Dong:Role: Programmer, Tester & Designer (back end)
+Role: Programmer, Tester & Designer (back end)

 Responsibilities:1.
 Design the structure of JSON object which communicates with the front end 2.
 Write the function that stores verification photos that users uploaded.
 3. Contributed in writing iteration-02-review, and README.md